alan-turing-institute/ARC-TIGERS/scripts/README.md

 ## 4. Analysing results

 You should now rapidly be approaching your path length limit for your chosen operating system.
-To make matter worse we will now generate some figures.. saved in another subdirectory.. `figures`.
+To make matter worse we will now generate some figures... saved in another subdirectory... `figures`.

 To get plots/analysis for an individual model you can run `scripts/evaluation/eval_sampling.py`.